Properties of Textile Fibers: Key Characteristics and Their Applications

 Introduction:

-The basic component of every garment product is fiber, which is made of different kind of material.
-Fiber quality varies according to the properties of material used to syntactic the fiber.
-In the next few paragraphs I will explain about some properties of fiber constituting material which are used for synthesis different kinds of fibers and these properties of materials have a substantial effect on fiber quality.
+The basic component of every garment product is fiber, which is made of different kinds of material.
+Fiber quality varies according to the properties of the material used to syntactic the fiber.
+In the next few paragraphs, I will explain some properties of fiber-constituting material that are used for the synthesis of different kinds of fibers, and these properties of materials have a substantial effect on fiber quality.

 Properties of Textile Fibers: